-Using the Local Clock Assigner
+Using the Local Clock Assigner Using the Prelayout Checker

 Using the Global Planner

 The Global Planner runs automatically when you run Layout.
 The Global Planner automatically assigns global nets to clock conditioning circuit (CCC) locations on the chip in the design.
 You can also use the Global Planner tool from within the MultiView Navigator (MVN) to assign global nets in the design.